 Q. How do I know what is happening at the Church in terms of activities and special events?

 Q. Is there parking available?

 The church has limited parking of 16 spaces plus 4 reserved for disabled parking.
 However, these inevitably fill up when there are services or activities.
+The Cross Keys public house, directly opposite the church, allows use of its car park.
 There is additional parking on Cherry Lane, but please don’t park at the Holiday Inn.
 The hotel has CCTV and has a £100 fine in place for illegal parking.